 Next factor is guitar sound.
 It’s a major thing.
-Don’t overlook this.
-Remember, a quality sound can take your composition far from your thought.
+Don’t overlook this!
+Remember, a quality sound can take your composition far from than your thought.
 So, how do you decide the sound?

 It depends on the experience.
-If you are a regular guitar player, it will be easy for you.
-Unlike a regular guitar player, it is tough to determine the guitar sound.
+If you are a regular guitar player, it will be easy for you. but, if you are newbie, it is tough to determine the guitar sound.
 In this case, I will recommend you to take your expert friend.

-Maybe a $3 Starbucks will cost that.
-But it will secure the money in the end.
-Still, if you doubt sound, go to Youtube.
+Maybe it will cost $3 Starbucks.
+In the end you can secure the money.
+Still, if you are in doubt on sound, go to Youtube.
 A moderate solution is waiting for you.

 Some classical guitars come with accessories.
 This is an optional factor.
 But I will recommend you to evaluate all the accessories.
 For example, guitar case, clip tuners, strings and picks.
 Most of the time, manufacturers don’t provide quality accessories.
 Don’t hurt.
 It’s a marketing plan.
 So, it’s wise to not prioritize over accessories.